 Attendants pass on their profession to their sons.
 They wear the traditional javanese costumes and and take care of the palace.
-Another one of the things to do in Yogyakarta that is best enjoyed at the Royal Palace is a gamelan (traditional instrument) concert.
+Another one of the things to do in Indonesia that can be enjoyed in Yogyakarta is attending a gamelan (traditional instrument) concert at the Royal Palace.

-Enjoying the lovely street art: one of the things to do in Yogyakarta
+Enjoying the lovely street art of Yogyakarta: one of the things to do in Indonesia

 One of the things to do in Indonesia is taking part in workshops to learn its traditional crafts.
 Kota Gede is a district of Yogyakarta which is famous for its silver factories.
 I had the opportunity to visit and observe the art and technique in making silver jewelry.
 However, I fully appreciateD how difficult a job that is when I was given all the necessary equipment and invited to decorate a brooch myself.
 I was quite hopeless at that – yet, I must say that among the things to do in Yogyakarta this one was a lot of fun.

-Having a try at local crafts: one of the things to do in Yogyakarta
+Having a try at local crafts: one of the things to do in Indonesia

 Learning how to make batik and… shopping!